Multilingual CheckList: Generation and Evaluation: Conclusion

-We now describe multiple approaches that can be used to generate multilingual CheckList, each of which require different levels of human interventions.
-We experiment with putting humans at different stages in the Multilingual CheckList Generation Pipeline as ilustrated in Figure~\ref{fig:pipeline} illustrates four approaches for generating a CheckList in a target language, given a set of capabilities and (or) a CheckList in a source language, by placing a human or {\em user} at different positions in this pipeline.
+Note that, TEA can generate multiple templates for the set of instances (all of which might be generated from a single source template).
+This design is intentional and desirable as due to morpho-syntactic complexities (e.g, grammatical gender), it is likely that all instances in a target language will not fit into a single template.

-{\textbf{From Description of Capabilities (DES):}} Here, the users are provided with a description of the capabilities for which they have to develop the templates and lexicons for, in a target language (the black box in Fig. \ref{fig:pipeline}).
-Thus, this is similar to the process done during the original generation of CheckLists in English by \cite{checklist-paper}, only now it is repeated in the target language.
-During our pilot study, we found that users have difficulties in understanding capabilities just from the descriptions.
-Therefore, we also provided them two example English templates for each capability, and one template in the target language.
+We now describe the various ways in which multilingual checklists can be generated, ranging from fully automatic to fully manual approaches.

-{\textbf{Manual Translation from English Templates (ENG):}} The users are provided with the En templates and lexicons, along with the descriptions (purple box in Fig. \ref{fig:pipeline}).
-The task is to translate the templates and lexicons into the target language manually.
-If a source template cannot be translated to a single target template (such cases commonly arise due to divergent grammatical agreement patterns between the languages), the users are instructed to include as many variants as necessary.
+\paragraph{Using TEA} We start with a source language (En) CheckList template and generate instances by replacing lexicon values in templates.
+These instances are translated using an MT system.
+The translated instances now serve as the input to the TEA and target language (HI) CheckList template is extracted.
+The process (Fig. \ref{fig:tea}) is repeated for all En templates to form the complete HI CheckList.

-\textbf{AMCG}, is a fully automatic approach to generate CheckList in the target language from the English templates and lexicons.
+\paragraph{TEA with Verification (TEA-ver)} This is a semi-automatic approach, where we ask a human-{\em verifier} to verify and correct the CheckLists generated using TEA.
+The verifiers (or annotators) are provided with a set of templates and lexicons generated using the TEA pipeline, along with the original source langauge CheckList and description of the capabilities.
+The annotators are instructed to {\em verify} the target language templates for (grammatical) correctness.
+They can delete or edit the incorrect templates.
+They can also add any missing templates that they think are significantly important (cover too many missed instances).

-{\textbf{Verified AMCG (VER): }} Since the output of AMCG might be noisy, we introduce a human-{\em verifier} at the end of the pipeline (blue box in Fig. \ref{fig:pipeline}).
-Here, the users are provided with a set of target templates and lexicons that are generated using AMCG from the source CheckList, along with the original source langauge CheckList and description of the capabilities.
-The users are instructed to {\em verify} the target language templates for well-formedness and usefulness.
-They can delete or edit the incorrect templates, and add any missing templates as they deem fit.
+\paragraph{Translating source CheckList (t9n)} This is a completely manual approach, but relies on a source language (here, En) CheckList.
+The annotators are provided with the En templates, lexicons and the descriptions of capabilities.
+They are tasked to translate the templates and lexicons into the target language.
+If a source template cannot be translated to a single target template (such as due to divergent grammatical agreement patterns), annotators are instructed to include as many variants as necessary.
+This approach is same as that used by \citet{ruder2021xtremer} to create multilingual CheckList.